percona/pbm-docs/docs/install/initial-setup.md

 If you started `pbm-agent` manually, see the file you redirected stdout and stderr to.

-When a message `“pbm agent is listening for the commands”` is printed to the `pbm-agent` log file, `pbm-agent` confirms that it has connected to its `mongod` node successfully.
+When a message `pbm agent is listening for the commands` is printed to the `pbm-agent` log file, `pbm-agent` confirms that it has connected to its `mongod` node successfully.